 - Garlic & Spinach are added to the Italian sausage near the end, then everything is cooled

-- Eggs | I use large eggs, Happy Eggs are my favorite!
+- Eggs: I use large eggs, Happy Eggs are my favorite!
+These are to help the cheese pie set.

-- Ricotta Cheese | I used whole milk ricotta, which I recommend, not the time for watery!
+- Ricotta Cheese: I used whole milk ricotta, which I recommend, not the time for watery!
+Traditionally the recipe uses Basket Cheese or farmer’s cheese, a soft, mild cheese found at Italian delis close to Easter.

-- Parmesan & Mozzarella Cheese | Fresh shredded is best as it doesn’t contain fillers, also try Pecorino Romano cheese
+- Parmesan & Mozzarella Cheese: Fresh shredded is best as it doesn’t contain fillers, also try Pecorino Romano cheese, grated provolone, or fontina.

-- Prosciutto | Diced and crisped up in the oven quickly
+- Prosciutto: Diced and crisped up in the oven quickly

 How to Make Pizza Rustica